Fork on GitHub¶

-Before you do anything else, login/signup on Github.com and fork django-crispy-forms from https://github.com/maraujop/django-crispy-forms.
+Before you do anything else, login/signup on GitHub.com and fork django-crispy-forms from https://github.com/django-crispy-forms/django-crispy-forms.

 Clone your fork locally¶

-If you have git-scm installed, you now clone your git repo using the following command-line argument where <my-github-name> is your account name on github:
+If you have git-scm installed, you now clone your git repository using the following command-line argument where <my-github-name> is your account name on GitHub:

 git clone firstname.lastname@example.org/<my-github-name>/django-crispy-forms.git

 Install dependencies for development by cd-ing into the crispy-forms folder and then running:

 pip install -r requirements.txt

 Django-crispy-forms comes with git hook scripts.
 These can be installed by running:

 Pre-commit will now run automatically on git-commit and check adherence to the style guide (black, isort & flake8).